genophenoenvo/neon_amplicon/README.md

 ### Pulling the container from dockerhub

-The Docker container for these analyses can be run on CyVerse VICE as an application, or you may pull the container onto any compatible machine with:
+The Docker container for these analyses can be run on CyVerse VICE as an application, or you may pull the container image onto any compatible machine with:

-`docker pull cyversevice/rstudio-neon-dada2:1.1`
+`docker pull cyversevice/rstudio-neon-dada2:1.4`

 ### Running the container image